EAL Support

 Email Mrs S Henriksson

 All pupils need to feel safe, accepted and valued in order to learn.
 For students who are learning English as an additional language, this includes recognising and valuing their home language and background.
 As a school, we are aware that bilingualism is a strength and that EAL pupils have a valuable contribution to make.
-We take a whole school approach, including ethos, curriculum, and education against racism and promoting language awareness.
+We take a whole school approach, including ethos, curriculum and education against racism and promoting language awareness.

 The EAL provision in school supports, implicitly, the principles of Inclusion and Bilingualism where all students from a wide range of social, ethnic and cultural backgrounds, have the right to access the curriculum and participate in all aspects of school life.
-This is fundamental in ensuring all EAL students make the same good progress as others.
+This is fundamental in ensuring all EAL students make the same progress as others.
 All languages and cultures are valued equally.

 EAL Support is provided in the following way: